navi1995/toy-robot/README.md

 core development of the application began.
 OOP principles were also followed primarily through the usage of Classes and Encapsulation.

-In the context of this application our primary functionality revolves around the Robot class.
+In the context of this application, our primary functionality revolves around the Robot class.

-The Robot Class has the following attributes:
+The Robot class has the following attributes:
 - Position (Class which represents X and Y coordinates of the Robot on the Table): PUBLIC
 - Direction (Enum which represents all cardinal directions NORTH, EAST, SOUTH and WEST): PUBLIC
 - TableTop (Class which represents the table area that the Robot can move on)